 The prediction is for warm, dry weather this fall ideal for fencing.
 We have had an unusually wet summer.
 In fact many hay growers have lost crop to army worms so there may be a scarcity of good quality hay this winter.

 While a desire to return to the Northwest is still strong, all doors have opened wide to improve my property here in Tennessee and commit to managing low income housing for 24 seniors where I have worked since January.
 So, I walk through open doors and follow the still small voice.

 Then He said, “Go out and stand on the mountain before the LORD.”
 And behold the LORD passed by, and a great and strong wind tore into the mountains and broke the rocks in pieces before the LORD, but the LORD was not in the wind; and after the wind an earthquake, but the LORD was not in the earthquake, and after the earthquake a fire, but the LORD was not in the fire; and after the fire a still small voice.
 1 Kings 19:11-12 NKJV

 And why are you disquieted within me?
 PS.
 43:5a NKJV

 A coup attempt and repression in Turkey, mass murder in France on Bastille Day, men in blue assassinated in Dallas, Texas, individual men and women of African-American descent killed or shot by individual officers for what?
-White privilege acknowledge by some; unacknowledged by most.
+White privilege acknowledged by some; unacknowledged by most.
 Two candidates who are despised by many clamor to lead this nation.
 A nation and a world caught in a spiral of discontent.